 Introduction to Geographic Information Systems (GIS) and Geospatial Analytics

-This course is part of the Digital Transformation Consortium, which can be reviewed by selecting this link, (Links to an external site.) that offers three online courses available through MU Extension and Engagement: Business Data Analytics, Coding and Programming, and Geographical Information Systems.
+COURSE CREDITS: This course is part of the Digital Transformation Consortium, which can be reviewed by selecting this link, which offers three online courses available through MU Extension and Engagement: Business Data Analytics, Coding and Programming, and Geographical Information Systems.
 Individuals will receive a certificate of completion for each completed course, and those who complete all three courses will receive an MU Extension Continuing Education Certificate in Digital Transformation.

-The following objectives are for this six-week course.
+COURSE OBJECTIVES: The following objectives are for this self-paced course.
 Each assessment will have a list of objectives that are in line with the following.
 Students who complete this course will be able to:

 - Understand the basic structure, functionality, and applicability of GIS.